Last month, we informed that the screening time of all types of applications at the Immigration Office has been getting longer and longer.

 - (IN JAPANESE) 在留諸申請を行っている皆さまへのお知らせ (You can select several languages including English by using multi-language panel on that page.)

-The Immigration Office is releasing the “Average Processing Period” every month.
-However, it only shows the “AVERAGE PERIOD” of all applications including main office in Tokyo, Osaka, Nagoya etc. and other local branches.
-Since the Tokyo Immigration Office and the branch handles applications around 4 – 5 times more than the Osaka and Nagoya Immigration Office, you should keep in mind that you need to wait more in case your application has been filed at the Tokyo Immigration Office.
+The Immigration Office publishes the “Average Processing Period” every month.
+However, this number is the average for all offices in Japan, such as Tokyo, Osaka, Nagoya, and other local branches.
+Since the Tokyo Immigration Office and its branches handle around 4 – 5 times more applications than Osaka and Nagoya, waiting time in Tokyo is usually much longer.

-What is the worst, sometimes they forget to turn the online status from “Under Review (審査中)” to “Pending Completion (追完待ち)” when they request you the additional documents via email.
-You can submit the documents online only when the online status shows “Pending Completion”.
-What happens is that you need to contact the Immigration Office via phone to open the status to send the requested documents online (you know it is hard to get through to them on the phone well, don’t you?).
-Other options?
-Well, you should send the documents via regular mail.
+What is the worst, sometimes they forget to turn the online status from “Under Review (審査中)” to “Pending Completion (追完待ち)” when they request you the additional documents by email.
+You can only upload documents when the status shows “Pending Completion (追完待ち)”.
+If this happens, you must call the Immigration Office to open the status (though it is often difficult to get through by phone).
+Another option is to send the documents by postal mail.

 Thank you for your patience and understanding.